 Kinnaird Custom Acoustic Guitar Made in Swannanoa, NC by John Kinnaird.
 The back and sides are Honduras rosewood, top is Lutz wood, binding is blood wood and the overlay is ebony.
 Tuners are gotoh tuners.
 It’s a short scale (25 inch) Manzer wedge design.

-Recording King RD-T16 Dreadnought Guitar with Torrefied Top
+Recording King RD-T16 Dreadnought Guitar with Torrefied Top with hard case

 Torrefaction is a curing process that reduces impurities in the wood and results in weight reduction and increased stiffness, producing a similar chemical transformation as wood that has been dried for decades.
 The end result is a lightweight, extra resonant top that produces similar tone to a vintage instrument that’s been loved and played for years.
 The solid torrefied Adirondack spruce top provides the foundation for RK’s Torrefied Series Dreadnought.
 The tone of the torrefied top is impressive, and when paired with the mahogany back & sides results in guitars with extra punch, projection and warm, vintage-style tone everywhere on the fretboard.